stechdrive/Insta360Convert-GUI/README.md

 **4.5.
 Controls and Progress**

+Controls are located at the top of the Output Settings section.

 *   **Parallel Processes:**  Specify the number of viewpoints to process simultaneously (number of FFmpeg processes).
 Selectable from 1 up to the number of logical CPU cores on your PC.
 The default value is automatically set based on the total number of pitch angles in the "Output Pitch Angle List" (capped by the PC's logical core count).
 This default updates if you change the number of pitch angles.
 Increasing this may speed up processing but also increases CPU load and memory usage.
 The optimal value varies by environment; manual adjustment may be beneficial.

-*   **Start Conversion Button:** After confirming all settings, click this to begin the conversion process.
+*   **Start Conversion Button (top of Output Settings):** After confirming all settings, click this to begin the conversion process.
 *   **Cancel Button:** Click this during conversion to interrupt the process.
 *   **Time Display:** During conversion, displays "Elapsed Time" and "Overall Remaining" time.
         *   "Elapsed Time": Total time since conversion started.